greensleeves01/videlicet.github.io/index.md

 Videlicet specializes in mainly small businesses that need a digital presence but don't have time to figure out what's involved.

 # How to Contact Us
-When you're ready to get serious about your website and your digital presence, you can choose your appointment date/time in our calendar for a 15-minute FREE consultation.
+When you're ready to get serious about your digital presence, give us a call.
+Select what time works for your schedule in our calendar to set up a 15-minute FREE consultation.

 [Book A Call](https://calendly.com/videlicetwebdesign 'Book A Call')